GDQuest/website/content/tutorial/godot/shaders/silhouette-2d/index.md

-+++
+---
+author: azagaya
+coAuthors:
+- nathan
+date: "2021-01-23T13:26:00-03:00"
-title = "Drawing a character's silhouette" description = "Display the silhouette of a character hidden behind a wall." author = "azagaya" coAuthors = ["nathan"]
+description: Display the silhouette of a character hidden behind a wall.

-date = 2021-01-23T13:26:00-03:00
+difficulty: intermediate
+keywords:
+- godot silhouette tutorial
+- godot xray
+- godot see through walls
+- godot character outline
+title: Drawing a character's silhouette
-weight = 5
+weight: 5

-difficulty = "intermediate"
-keywords = ["godot silhouette tutorial", "godot xray", "godot see through walls", "godot character outline"]
-+++
+---

 In this tutorial, you will learn how to use viewports and shaders to display an outline when a wall hides a character in Godot.